Review terminology for tunnels setup locally through the CLI.

 cloudflared tunnel create <NAME> command creates a tunnel and assigns it a name.
-Once named, a tunnel is a persistent pathway within which you can stop and start as many as needed, adding stability and ease of use to your tunnel experience.
+Once named, a tunnel is a persistent pathway within which you can stop and start as many connectors as needed, adding stability and ease of use to your tunnel experience.
 Tunnel names do not need to be hostnames; for example, you can assign your tunnel a name that represents your application/network, a particular server, or the cloud environment where it runs.
-A human-readable identifier lets you easily reference a tunnel whenever you need.
+Just choose any identifier that lets you easily reference a tunnel whenever you need.

-Users can create and configure a tunnel once and run it as multiple different
+You can create and configure a tunnel once and run that tunnel through multiple, unique instances of the connector,

 This is a